ShaddyDC/osu_reader/README.md

 ## Installation

-Recommended usage is to add the library as a submodule or clone it into a subdirectory of your project and to consume it with cmake by calling `add_subdirectory(yourSubdirectory)`.
+Recommended usage is to add the library as a submodule or clone it into a subdirectory of your project and to consume it with cmake by calling `add_subdirectory(osu_reader)`.
 You can then add it to your application with `target_link_libraries(yourApplication PRIVATE osuReader::osuReader)`.
 Maybe it will be added to other package managers in the future if it is more mature.

 Running the tests requires [Catch2](https://github.com/catchorg/Catch2/).
 Installing it via [vcpkg](https://github.com/Microsoft/vcpkg/) is supported.